-Gary A. Lyons has an employment contract that provides that: (i) Mr. Lyons serves as the Company's President and Chief Executive Officer for a term of three years commencing in March 1997 at a current annual salary of \$328,300, subject to annual adjustment by the Board of Directors; (ii) the agreement will automatically renew for three-year periods thereafter unless the Company or Mr. Lyons gives 90 days notice of termination, or notice of intent to renew the agreement for less than a three-year term; (iii) Mr. Lyons is eligible for a discretionary annual bonus of up to a maximum of \$75,000 as determined by the Board of Directors, based upon achieving certain performance criteria; (iv) the Company has forgiven a loan of \$67,500 made to reimburse Mr. Lyons for 50% of the loss on sale of his former residence over the four-year period ended February 1997; (v) the Company will forgive a loan of \$67,500 made available to reimburse Mr. Lyons for housing expenses over the three-year period starting in February 1997; and (vi) Mr. Lyons is entitled to continue to receive his salary for 12 months in the event that the Company terminates his employment without cause, elects not to renew the agreement, or materially reduces the power and duties of his employment without cause, which will be deemed to be a termination.
+Gary A. Lyons has an employment contract that provides that: (i) Mr. Lyons serves as the Company's President and Chief Executive Officer for a term of three years commencing in March 1997 at a current annual salary of \$328,300, subject to annual adjustment by the Board of Directors; (ii) the agreement will automatically renew for three-year periods thereafter unless the Company or Mr. Lyons gives 90 days notice of termination, or notice of intent to renew the agreement for less than a three-year term; (iii) Mr. Lyons is eligible for a discretionary annual bonus of up to a maximum of \$75,000 as determined by the Board of Directors, based upon achieving certain performance criteria; (iv) the Company will forgive \$67,500, representing the balance of a loan made available to reimburse Mr. Lyons for housing expenses over the threeyear period starting in March 1997, subject to continued employment and (v) Mr. Lyons is entitled to continue to receive his salary for 12 months in the event that the Company terminates his employment without cause, elects not to renew the agreement, or materially reduces the power and duties of his employment without cause, which will be deemed to be a termination.
 In addition, Mr. Lyons received upon the signing of the agreement a one-time contract renewal bonus of an option to purchase 75,000 shares of Common Stock of the Company, with such option becoming exercisable over a four-year period and exercisable at a per-share price equal to the fair market value of the Company's Common Stock on the date of grant.
+The contract also sets the terms of repayment of a loan of \$85,000 described below in "Transactions and Relationships with Directors and Officers."

-Errol B. De Souza has an employment contract that provides that: (i) Dr. De Souza serves as the Company's Executive Vice President of Research and Development for a term of three years commencing in March 1997 at a current annual salary of \$261,716, subject to annual adjustment by the Board of Directors; (ii) the agreement will automatically renew for three-year periods thereafter unless the Company or Dr. De Souza gives 90 days notice of termination, or notice of intent to renew the agreement for less than a three-year term; (iii) Dr. De Souza is eligible for a discretionary annual bonus of up to a maximum of \$50,000 as determined by the Board of Directors, based upon achieving certain performance criteria; (iv) the Company has forgiven 50% of the 70,500 loan made to reimburse Mr. De Souza for the loss on the sale of his former residence over the four-year period ended September 1996 and will forgive the remaining 50% of the loan over the three-year period starting September 1996 (based on continued employment); and (v) Dr. De Souza is entitled to continue to receive his salary for up to 12 months or the remainder of the term of employment, whichever is less, in the event that the Company terminates his employment without cause, or elects not to renew the agreement.
+Errol B. De Souza has an employment contract that provides that: (i) Dr. De Souza serves as the Company's Executive Vice President of Research and Development for a term of three years commencing in March 1997 at a current annual salary of \$261,716, subject to annual adjustment by the Board of Directors; (ii) the agreement will automatically renew for three-year periods thereafter unless the Company or Dr. De Souza gives 90 days notice of termination, or notice of intent to renew the agreement for less than a three-year term; (iii) Dr. De Souza is eligible for a discretionary annual bonus of up to a maximum of \$50,000 as determined by the Board of Directors, based upon achieving certain performance criteria; (iv) the Company will forgive \$37,500, representing the balance of a loan made to reimburse Dr. De Souza for the loss on the sale of his former residence over the three-year period starting October 1996 (based on continued employment); and (v) Dr. De Souza is entitled to continue to receive his salary for up to 12 months or the remainder of the term of employment, whichever is less, in the event that the Company terminates his employment without cause, or elects not to renew the agreement.
 In addition, Dr. De Souza received upon the signing of the agreement a one-time contract renewal bonus of an option to purchase 50,000 shares of Common Stock of the Company, with such option becoming exercisable over a four-year period and exercisable at a per-share price equal to the fair market value of the Company's Common Stock on the date of grant.